Arpit1033/Blog-App-ReactJS/README.md

 1. **Create a `.env` file** in the project root.
 2. **Copy the contents** of `.env.sample` into `.env`.
 3. **Fill in the required values** from your Appwrite dashboard.

+For adding the credentials for Appwrite, please refer to the [official Appwrite documentation](https://appwrite.io/docs).